 25. DIY Photo Booth

-Which DIY photo booth ideas are you excited to try?
-Tell us in the comments below!
+Which of these DIY photo booth ideas are you excited to get your hands on?
+Share your thoughts in the comments section below!

-Editor’s Note – This post was originally published in July 2016 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published in August 2015, and has been updated for quality and relevancy.